Deep learning based ECG segmentation for delineation of diverse arrhythmias: Results

-Our algorithm's ability to handle previously unseen signals is verified using the public datasets QTDB and LUDB.
-For LUDB, we compared our results with delineation algorithms using wavelets~\cite{kalyakulina_finding_2019} and previous deep segmentation based methods~\cite{sereda_ecg_2019,kryzhanovsky_deep_2020}.
-The evaluation was conducted on LUDB signals from leads I and II.
-Regarding QTDB, we benchmark against wavelet-based techniques~\cite{di_marco_wavelet-based_2011,kalyakulina_finding_2019} and a recent deep learning approach~\cite{chen_post-processing_2023}.
-Notably, the annotation format of QTDB, as discussed in~\cite{martinez_wavelet-based_2004,di_marco_wavelet-based_2011}, does not allow us to measure the exact $PPV$ value.
+The study utilizes three databases: internal, LUDB, and QTDB, each annotated by different cardiologist experts.
+These databases differ not only in the number of leads but also in the duration of recordings.
+Specifically, the internal and LUDB databases contain short 10-second signals with complete waveform boundary annotations except possibly for one or two initial and final cardiac cycles \cite{kryzhanovsky_deep_2020}.
+In contrast, QTDB consists of 15-minute recordings with annotations included for selected beats.} Notably, the annotation format of QTDB, as discussed in~\cite{martinez_wavelet-based_2004,di_marco_wavelet-based_2011}, does not allow us to measure the exact $PPV$ value.
 In fact, when there is no annotation, we cannot decide whether the waveform is not present or the annotation is simply not included.
 To address this, we adopt the approach from~\cite{martinez_wavelet-based_2004,di_marco_wavelet-based_2011} and treat an absent manual annotation on a predicted beat as a non-included annotation.
 To ensure consistency with~\cite{di_marco_wavelet-based_2011,kalyakulina_finding_2019}, we select the lead with the lowest error for each boundary point.